-A. Florida Academic Scholars, Florida Medallion Scholars awards and Florida Gold Seal Vocational and CAPE Scholars Award.
+A. Florida Academic Scholars, Florida Medallion Scholars, Florida Gold Seal Vocational and CAPE Scholars Awards.

 Volunteer hours.
 One of the requirements to receive a Bright Future Scholarship is the successful completion of volunteer service for all three Bright Futures award levels.
 Bright Futures Florida Academic Scholars (FAS),